-A summary of the assessed values, based on the Fiscal Year 2022/2023 equalized tax roll of the County of San Diego, of the property within IA A of CFD No. 15 is shown in the table on the next page.
+A summary of the assessed values, based on the Fiscal Year 2022/2023 equalized tax roll of the County of San Diego, of the property within each District CFDs are shown in the following tables.
 The total assessed value contains all parcels currently subject to the Special Tax and is distinguished between improved and unimproved parcels.
 Parcels are considered improved if there is an assessed value for improvements.